Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 ```

 budget() `[basic: remaining budget]`<br>
-Returns the ammount of execution budget the script has left durring its execution.
+Returns the amount of execution budget the script has left durring its execution.

 d2i(val) `[convert: int type: double]`<br>
 Converts the double `val` into an integer.